verbuggt/shitscripts/cloudflare-dynamic-ip.md

 ### persist shit

-to be effective this shit needs to be run all the time to detect ip changes and update dns accordingly.
+to be effective this shit needs to be run all the time to detect IP changes and update DNS accordingly.

 `crontab -e`